PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

   device: "gpu:0"
 ......
 ```
-Then, refer to the command line or Python script method in the local experience to load the modified production line configuration file.
+Then, refer to the command line or Python script method in the local experience to load the modified pipeline configuration file.

 ## 5. Multi-Hardware Support
 PaddleX supports various mainstream hardware devices such as NVIDIA GPU, Kunlun XPU, Ascend NPU, and Cambricon MLU. <b>Simply modify the `--device` parameter</b> to seamlessly switch between different hardware.